onqtam/headjack/src/incentives_algorithms.md

 Context switching is terrible for the brain - Twitter is an ADHD/ADD machine

+the current system/algorithms aren't simply giving people what they want - they're manufacturing demand - they make people more predictable and train humans to stay more on the site.

 We're the cattle and the platforms are our ranchers The media incentive alignment problem: what we're allowed to do with public data with no programmatic access to it "realigning incentives"